Last Updated on November 22, 2020 by Oddmund Groette

 Despite operating in the building business, the business doesn’t require much capital.
-12% of the revenue ends up as free cashflow and CAPEX is only 1.3% of revenue.
-The reason is extensive use of subcontractors which provide most of the parts and components.
+12% of the revenue ends up as free cash flow and CAPEX is only 1.3% of revenue.
+The reason is the extensive use of subcontractors which provide most of the parts and components.
 Furthermore, because customers pay part of both maintenance and installation in advance there is no need for working capital.
 Likewise, R&D is low at an average of 1.4% of revenue over the last 10 years.

 The business is divided into three segments: New equipment (53% of sales), Maintenance (32%) and Modernization (15%).
 Sales between the regions are 41% in EMEA (Europe, Middle East and Africa), 21% in Americas and 39% in Asia Pacific.
 Compared to the three other competitors in the “oligopoly”, Kone has the most exposure to Asia, especially China, where we most likely can expect higher future growth.

 - Return on invested capital (ROIC): 32.7%